-The Sylvan Difference
+Discover the Sylvan Difference

-- Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.
+- Teamwork: Collaborative tasks help students learn how to work together and communicate more effectively.